 Since working for Prof. John Kelly on the Collected Letters of W. B. Yeats in 2007–9 I have developed concurrently my interests in W. B. Yeats.
 This has led to several publications, including a chapter on 'Yeats and the Ghost Club' for an edited collection on Irish writers in London, and a book chapter on Yeats and contemporary American poetry and song for Navigating the Transnational.
 Together with a new chapter on the Irish poet Richard Murphy and his sonnet sequence The Price of Stone in Ben Keatinge's edited collection Making Integral: Critical Essays on Richard Murphy (Cork UP, 2019), my ongoing interests in Yeats have also informed my second monograph, a study on the idea of the 'Irish sonnet' within twentieth-century literature entitled The Modern Irish Sonnet: from Anecdote to Anarchy (Palgrave Macmillan, 2020).

-I am also Book Reviews Editor for the new journal of the International Yeats Society: International Yeats Studies (IYS); and for the academic years 2017-2020 I am the Academic Programme Director for the Rothermere American Institute, with responsibility for public events, public engagement projects, and the literature and arts lectures and seminars.
+I am also Book Reviews Editor for the new journal of the International Yeats Society: International Yeats Studies (IYS); and for the academic years 2017-2020 I was the Academic Programme Director for the Rothermere American Institute, with responsibility for public events, public engagement projects, and the literature and arts lectures and seminars.

 For OUDCE: Foundation Certificate in English Literature (Modernism, Critical Reading, Literary Theory); weekly classes in Irish literature, American literature, and poetry; graduate supervision.

 For the English Faculty: Dissertation topics within Irish and American literature, modernism, and modern and contemporary literature; M.St. supervision and DPhil supervision (as below); M.St. seminar on Modern Irish-American literature and the transatlantic.